poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

 public static void Main(string[] args)
 {
     var host = CreateHostBuilder(args).Build();
-    //Separated Build() and Run() methods to fit our method between them CreateDbIfNotExists(host);
+    // Separate Build() and Run() methods to fit our method between them
+    // if you need to
+    CreateDbIfNotExists(host);
     host.Run();
 }